softwaregroup-bg/ut-microservice/README.md

 ## Front end

-Back end layers are defined in `\browser.js`.
+Front end layers are defined in `\browser.js`.
 Note adding this line in `\package.json`: `"browser": "browser.js"`.
 Front end layers are defined in various files in the following places: